Recover from depression and build a fulfilling relationship

 - This positive cycle improves mood and emotional wellbeing – helping you to break out of repeating patterns of unhappiness in your relationships and a more stable family life.

-You can refer yourself to Talking Therapies or you can ask your GP or health professional to refer you
+The person who is experiencing the depressive symptoms should refer themselves to Talking Therapies - or you can ask your GP or health professional to refer you.

-We’ll offer a Wellbeing Assessment and offer the right therapy support to suit you.
+We’ll offer you a general Wellbeing Assessment and discuss all the treatment options available to you.

 We have self-help guides if you want to know more about managing things like depression and stress.